Soiscél Molaisse: Dating

 The Soiscél Molaisse was constructed in three phases: the rather plain 8th-century wooden core has bronze casing that once held a small illuminated manuscript.
 This book is assumed to have been a Gospel and was traditionally associated with the 6th-century Laisrén mac Nad Froích, also known as St. Molaisse (d.
 564 or 571), who founded the church on Devenish Island on Lough Erne in County Fermanagh, where the shrine was kept.
 The island still contains the remains of the monastery site, including the small Teampall Mór church, his cell, and the round tower in which the Soiscél Molaisse was kept over the centuries.

 The book was lost sometime in the late 18th century, and almost nothing of its content or style was recorded.
-The 8th-century dating of the core and its manuscript are based on its dimensions, which would have been larger in earlier centuries.
+The 8th-century dating of the core and its manuscript is based on its dimensions, which would have been larger in earlier centuries.
 The object was heavily embellished and added to between 1001 and 1025 when bronze, copper and silver plaques were fastened with nails and rivets.
 Embossed silver plates were added in the 15th century, but are now mostly lost.

 The 11th-century inscriptions on one of its long sides are signed by the metalworker Gilla Baíthín, along with the names of its commissioners "Cennfailad" (d.
 1025, a successor of Molaisse who was an abbot at Devenish from 1001), and "Ua Sclan" (unidentified, possibly an administrator at the island).
 The dating of this phase to between 1001 and 1025 is based on the mention of Cennfailad, making it the oldest-surviving fully intact cumdach or "book shrine" (an elaborate ornamented metal reliquary box or case used to hold Early Medieval Irish manuscripts or relics).
 Baíthín would have worked during the Viking invasions of Ireland, and some Viking influence is apparent, such as the long, stringy bodies of the snake-like animals on the sides.